Do you sometimes feel like Pinterest marketing is eating up way too much of your precious time?

 Have you tried Tailwind already?
 How’s your experience been so far?

-If you haven’t already, make sure you sign up to schedule 100 pins for free and give Tailwind a try!
+If you haven’t already, make sure you sign up with their forever free plan here!

 16: Design a fresh pin